data-compliance/data-compliance.github.io/content/about/_index.md

 - What is the actual impact of excluding copyrighted content from training data?
 - Which domains are most affected by compliance requirements?

+### 📑 What Does "Compliant" Mean?

+We consider a dataset compliant if it was fetched according to the robots.txt rules in place at the time of crawling (CommonCrawl already follows this), and if the site still allows AI training today, which is the main focus of this work.
+To enforce this, we conduct a retrospective check that removes any domain whose robots.txt currently blocks any of the AI-specific crawlers.

 ### 🔬 Our Approach

 We introduce the Data Compliance Gap (DCG), a metric that quantifies the performance difference between: